Mullgate

 • explicit runtime and diagnostic visibility

-• release and operations surfaces that are easy to inspect and maintain
+• operator surfaces that are easy to inspect and verify

 Conceptual flow